 any number of people

-A tool that's used in conjunction with handsignals (see Core facilitation tools above).
+A tool that's used in conjunction with hand-signals (see Core facilitation tools above).
 It simply involves asking people to raise a finger when they wish to speak, and noting them down in order.
 They are then invited to speak in that order.
-The group will soon become impatient with people that ignore this protocol and just barge in and interrupt.

 any number of people

 You can use a stick or a conch shell or almost any other distinctive object.
 Place the talking stick in the centre of the group.
 Speakers take it from the centre, say their piece and return it to the middle.
 Only the person holding the talking stick is permitted to speak (you can set a time limit if necessary).
 This tool allows people to consider and take their time in voicing their views as they don't have to be afraid that someone else might jump in.
-It also makes people conscious of when they interrupt others and helps them to break the habit.
+It also makes people conscious of when they interrupt others.

 15 – 40 minutes; 5 – 30 people